 Price: from $16 for a monthly 'minimalist' tea subscription (which includes a second-hand book rather than new).

-Browsing the shelves of a bookshop is off the list for most people at the moment.
-So why not opt for a selection of the latest new releases delivered to your door, complete with reading notes?
+Why not opt for a selection of the latest new releases delivered to your door, complete with reading notes?
 With WellRead, you can opt for books to be sent monthly, or bi-monthly, and kids' subscriptions are also available.

 Price: $35 for one book per month (or $29 for kids), delivery included.